Specific information for customers and customer contacts

 DC will be the data controller for the processing of your personal data.
 More information on DC can be found under the general introduction.

-As customer, you have a number of rights, for instance the right to gain access to the processing of your data and to require that personal data be erased.
+As a data subject, you have a number of rights, for instance the right to gain access to the processing of your data and to require that personal data be erased.
 However, these rights may be restricted to certain situations or be subject to certain conditions.
-For further information about the rights of the data subject, including a request to exercise such rights, we refer to our specific information on the rights of the data subject here.
+For further information about the rights of the data subject, including a request to exercise such rights, we refer to our specific information on the rights of the data subject.